 Our Overwatch Baptiste guide contains ability and strategy tips, and everything else you need to know about mastering the combat medic.

-Baptiste's primary weapon is called the Medic SMG.
+Baptiste's primary fire mode is called the Medic SMG.
 This is a midrange sub-machine gun that fires in three-round bursts.
 The developers describe this as a very fun weapon that really fits the character.

-Just like every other hero in the game, Baptiste has access to a number of powerful abilities:
+Just like every other hero in the game, Baptiste has access to a number of powerful abilities alongside his powerful weapon:

 This provides a point-blank heal over time.
 When you activate it, everyone within a certain radius of Baptiste is healed, as is Baptiste himself.

 It takes time for everyone's health to get topped up, and it's also a crucial source of self-healing too, as Baptiste cannot be healed by the grenades thrown with his weapon's secondary fire.

 Note that there is a 15 second cooldown on using this ability, and it restores 150 health points across the duration of its effect.

 - Regenerative Burst is Baptiste's critical self-heal ability, but keep in mind that it heals over time.
 That means if you're really in a pinch then you're going to need the help of another support on the team.

 - It takes practise and experience but make sure you maximise the group healing potential of Regenerative Burst.
 Position yourself such that the maximum number of allies are caught in its effect, but keep in mind it'll take other players a little bit of time to acclimatise to the range of this new ability too.